 "There, try it there," she said.

 "Mmmm," was all William could say.
 But that was okay.
-She was eloquent enough for both of them.
+She was talkative enough for both of them.

 He was suddenly very aware of his nakedness again.
 How long had they been at it?
 Were his parents back?
 Was her father?
 Another heart attack seemed to be coming on.
 "I should go," he said.
 She put a hand on his arm.

 He didn't understand why she was so confident, given how long her family had already been gone and how rarely her father ever left the house for even 20 minutes.
 But at the same time he did not really want to leave any more than she wanted him to go.
 So he stayed.

 She was asleep again soon, and he watched her.
 She had a ponderous expression while she dreamed.
 It reminded him of the Menskr baby, in an odd way.

 Eventually he needed to use the bathroom.
 He put on his pants (they had landed on the desk across the room) and went through the apartment as quietly as he could, even though no one was around (a habit from home).